 Find out what to expect when you take any new medicine your doctors prescribe.
 There may be other medicines to consider for your condition.
 Some medicines may be more effective, but have a greater risk of side effects.

-It is important to compare the balance of benefits and risks for each medication option.
-The cost of medication may also vary widely, so you may want to ask if there are cheaper alternatives.
+It is important to compare the balance of benefits and risks for each medicine option.
+The cost of medicine may also vary widely, so you may want to ask if there are cheaper alternatives.

 Are there treatment options other than a medicine?